Valcin/BE-HaPPy/README.md

 1) You can download the folder or clone it from git url

-2) To import everywhere from your laptop i used sys.path.append('/path/to/directory/') in example.py
+2) To import i used sys.path.append('/path/to/directory/') in example.py but it is better to had the path to your PYTHONPATH

 The code was written with python2 but it should be also compatible with python3.
 The utilisation is simple, the user provides a linear Power Spectrum of his/her choice and the package will compute a new Power Spectrum according to the chosen configuration.